aws-amplify/amplify-swift/AmplifyCombineSupport/README.md

 )
 ```

-The names of the "in process" and "result" publishers vary by API category, to reflect their use case.
+The names of the "in process" and "result" properties vary by API category, to reflect their use case.
+See the API documentation for details.

 ### APIs that return operations

-The Standard Amplify flavor of most APIs returns a use-case specific Operation that may be used to cancel an in-progress operation.
+The Standard Amplify flavor of most APIs returns a use-case specific Operation that you may use to cancel an in-progress operation.
 The `AmplifyCombineSupport` APIs do not support cancellation of the operation.
 Canceling a subscription to a publisher simply releases that publisher, but does not affect the work in the underlying operation.

-If your use case requires both Combine-style publisher support and cancellation, you can adapt the standard API, as in this example for the Storage category:
+If your use case requires both Combine-style publisher support and cancellation, you can adapt the standard API, as in this example for the Storage category, without even using `AmplifyCombineSupport` module:

 ```swift
 let progressSubject = PassthroughSubject<Progress, Never>()